General, Electrical & Sub-Contractors

 - Comprehensive automobile liability in the sum of $500,000 bodily injury per person, $1,000,000 bodily injury per accident, $500,000 property damage each occurrence and $1,000,000 bodily injury and property damage combined each occurrence.

 - Workers compensation in the statutory limits with the employer’s liability in the sum of $500,000 bodily injury per person.
-Contractors who do not have worker’s compensation coverage because they do not have employees must be approved by the building director before proceeding with the application and sign the “Contractor’s Hold Harmless Indemnification Agreement.”
+A Contractor who does not have employees and therefore is NOT required to have workers compensation coverage, must sign a “Contractor’s Hold Harmless Indemnification Agreement Waiver.”
+This document must be signed by owner only and must be notarized.
+Contractor's Hold Harmless Waiver

 - Comprehensive general liability in the sum of $1,000,000 bodily injury each occurrence, $1,000,000 bodily injury aggregate, $500,000 property damage per occurrence and $1,000,000 property damage aggregate.